 Figure S3.
-Northwest of Alat (Fig. 3) ERSI imagery showing fault scarps, offset drainages and a mud volcano at the NW end of the panel.
+Northwest of Alat (Fig. 3) ESRI imagery showing fault scarps, offset drainages and a mud volcano at the NW end of the panel.
 Panel B shows a fault scarp with offset drainage channels.
 Panel C shows two parallel fault scarps and offset drainage channels.
 The offset drainage channels indicate a dextral motion of the fault.
 Panel D shows an oblique drone image of faulting.
 It shows offset drainages, scarps and mud volcanoes.
 Panel E shows the fault trace near Alat (Fig. 3) shown on ESRI imagery.
 Mud volcano complex at the fault trace.
 Motion is interpreted by the sense offset drainages and shutter ridges and is consistent with dextral strike-slip faulting.